James Rodríguez: 2015–17: Top performances and European dominance

-Bayern Munich and final year at Madrid
+2017–19: Loan to Bayern Munich

 On 11 July 2017, it was announced that James was loaned to Bayern Munich on a two-year long deal.
 Bayern paid Real Madrid €13 million as a loan fee for the two season-long loan.
 With James' loan deal to Bayern, he reunited with his old Madrid manager Carlo Ancelotti.
 Bayern had the option to buy James for €42 million at the end of the loan period.
 He scored his first goal of his loan spell in a 3–0 away win over Schalke 04.
 After a slow start to his Bayern career, mainly due to an injury in preseason, James rediscovered his form after Jupp Heynckes was hired as Bayern's manager in October as the club sacked Ancelotti.

 On 2 April 2018, Bayern's CEO, Karl-Heinz Rummenigge thanked Ancelotti for bringing James to Bayern.
 "It was a very, very good transfer and I have to thank Carlo Ancelotti once again," Rummenigge said.
 In the semi-finals of the 2017–18 UEFA Champions League season, James scored the equalizing goal in a 2–2 draw against his parent club at the Santiago Bernabéu Stadium, but Bayern failed to reach the final as they lost 3–4 on aggregate.
 However, James would go on to win the 2017–18 Bundesliga title with Bayern, credited as a key member behind their title defense for his contribution of 7 goals and 11 assists in 23 Bundesliga appearances.

 On 15 September 2018, James scored his opening goal of the season in a 3–1 victory over Bayer Leverkusen.
 On 17 March 2019, he scored three goals in a 6–0 league win over Mainz, his first hat-trick since 2011, with Porto.
 On 18 May, James won his second Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 A week later, James won his first DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 James did not appear in the match as he was out injured.
 James appeared in 28 matches and scored seven goals in all competitions.
 On 5 June, it was announced that Bayern Munich would not pick up the buy option and he would return to Real Madrid.

+2019–20: Final season and departure

 After his return to Madrid, James made eight appearances during the league season, as Real Madrid won the 2019–20 La Liga.